yoobool/flask-state/packages/README.md

 flaskState.init();
 ```

-#### Select the language in which the plug-in is displayed, now support en, zh
+#### Select the language in which the plug-in is displayed, now support en, zh.
 ```html
 <!--Note: the language file imported through the tag must be after the plug-in is imported-->
 <script src="https://cdn.jsdelivr.net/gh/yoobool/flask-state@v1.0.0/packages/umd/flask-state.min.js"></script>